KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 You can use a ``DictationService`` to perform dictation where microphone access is available, such as in an app.

-You can start dictating with ``DictationService/startDictation(with:)`` and stop with ``DictationService/stopDictation()``.

-Since dictation may stop at any time, for instance by silence, a dictation service must describe how to access the result when the operation completes.
+Since dictation may stop at any time, for instance by silence, a dictation service must describe how to access the result.
 For instance, the `StandardDictationService` will continously update a ``DictationContext`` to let you observe and display the current dictation state.

 A dictation service can call ``DictationService/requestDictationAuthorization()`` to ask the user for the required permissions before starting a dictation operation.
 You can call this function manually as well, to avoid interrupting the first dictation operation with alerts.